saucelabs-training/demo-java/appium-testng-examples/src/test/java/biometric_login/README.md

     mvn clean install -DtestngXmlFile=biometric_login_ios_test.xml -Dfeature=biometric_login -Dregion=eu -Drdc=true

 The tests will be executed on a iPhone 8.
-> NOTE: Make sure you are in the folder `biometric-login` when you execute this command
+> NOTE: Make sure you are in the folder `appium-testng-examples` when you execute this command

 ## Run tests on Sauce Labs iOS simulators
 If you want to run the tests on Sauce Labs iOS simulators then you can run the iOS test with